Stateware/Dav3i/doc/FrontEndArchitecture.md

 data_query.js is a JavaScript module that includes a function to:
  * Take a CC2, translate it to CID and get name, make call to by_country.php using CID, parse returned data (using client_parser.js) and create and return new ASDS node
+ * Check size of map selection list and size of ASDS list, and either add node for new selection or remove node from list
- * Take CID, name, and parsed data and return ASDS node including that data
+ * Take HMS ID and call by_stat.php, return array of HMS data

 **client_parser.js**